thelastpointer/tlp.ui/details.md

 * `HideProgressModal` -- Hides the progress window.
 Don't forget to call this when finished!
 * `ShowProgressOverlay` -- displays a text, a Filled Image, and a Slider as an overlay.
 The user can use the rest of the UI normally. call this repeatedly.
 * `HideProgressOverlay` -- hides the progress overlay.
 Don't forget to call this when finished!
+* `ShowProgressInfinite` -- shows an infite loader.
+Use this when doing a lengthy operation with an unknown duration.
+* `HideProgressInfinite` -- hides the inifite loader.

 There's also a `WaitForModals()` function which calls a function as soon as all message boxes are hidden.